pathly/pathly-web-statamic/README.md

 To stop the container just press `CTRL + C` in your shell.

-Instead you can also use following commands to run and stop the docker:
+## Start the development environment in detached mode

+An alternative way to start the development environment is using the detached mode:

 ```
-docker-compose up -d
+docker compose up -d
-docker-compose stop
+docker compose stop
 ```

-This has the advantage that the process runs in the background and you don't have to open another window for more commands.
+This mode has the advantage that the containers run in the background and you don't have to open another window for more commands.
+The downside is you don't see any logs from the container for further debugging anymore.

+To attach to logs in detached mode you can use `docker compose logs -f statamic`.

 ## Start Frontend Development